Skip to main content

 Arguments:

-• NODE - Node name/ID to execute (required)
+• NODE - Node name/ID to run (required)

 • PARAMS - Parameter key=value pairs